CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 ## 6.3 Topic Exchange

 Topic exchange is just like direct exchange, except that it routes messages based on topics.
 Clients can also subscribe to topics based on wildcard-based patterns (e.g., `image.processing.*`).
-Topics are hierarchical delimited with `.`.
-E.g., `image.processing.facerecoginition`, 'image' is the top-level categorization, 'processing' indicates that we are doing some sort of processing for the image, and finally 'facerecognition' tells that it's facial recognition.
-We may also have other keys like `image.storage.save`.
+Topics are hierarchical delimited with '`.`'.
+E.g., 'image.processing.facerecoginition', 'image' is the top-level categorization, 'processing' indicates that we are doing some sort of processing for the image, and finally 'facerecognition' tells that the processing is face recognition.
+We may also have other keys like 'image.storage.save'.

 E.g.,

 ```

-Internet ---> gateway -----------> worker queue  (image.processing.*)
+Internet ---> gateway -----------> process queue  (image.processing.*)
                                |
                                |
                                --> operate log queue (image.*)